-Bloomsbury Publishing Plc today announces results for the year ended 28 February 2015.
+Bloomsbury today announces unaudited results for the year ended 29 February 2016.

 Commenting on the results, Nigel Newton, Chief Executive, said: